-Qualified Census Tract

-1 One (1) additional point if the site is also located within a Qualified Census Tract.
+Qualified Census Tract 10ne (1) additional point if the site is also located within a Qualified Census Tract.

-- 4. Planning Best Practices - 2.
-Up to 3 additional points for any of the below that apply to the CRP.
-Applications eligible for the above points are also eligible for any or all of the following:
+4. Planning Best Practices

+2. Up to 3 additional points for any of the below that apply to the CRP.
+Applications eligible-forthe above points are also eligible for any or all of the following:

+- 3 points if the CRP was adopted by a Local Government that has an active designation for any of the following programs:

+- PlanFirst

+- Revitalization Area Strategy

+- Rural Zone

-- 3 points if the CRP was adopted by a Local Government that has an active Plan First designation from DCA. - 3 points if the CRP was adopted by a Local Government that has an active Revitalization Area Strategy designation from DCA. - Up to 3 points: - 1 point One (1) additional point if the Local Government solicited public input and engagement during CRP creation prior to the day of adoption. - 2 points if the CRP includes both of the following: - Include an assessment of the targeted area's existing infrastructure - --Designates - Designate implementation measures.
+• Up to 3 points:

+- 1 point One (1) additional point if the Local Government solicited public input and engagement during CRP creation prior to the day of adoption. - 2 points if the CRP includes both of the following: - Include an assessment of the targeted area's existing infrastructure - - Designates - - Designate implementation measures.

 • One (1) additional point if the Local Government demonstrates financial commitment to advancing the CRP in the form of funds raised, funds allocated, tax incentives, or local government fee waivers.
-Funds raised or allocated are only eligible for this point if the amount would be eligible for at least one (1) point under subsection B. Third-Party Capital Investment.
+Funds raised or allocated are only eligible for this point if the amount-would be eligible for at least one (1) point under subsection B. Third-Party Capital Investment.